 The idea quickly caught on with the Children in Placement Committee of the National Council of Juvenile and Family Court Judges.
 In 1978 the committee adopted the model as one way to safeguard the rights of children.
 Volunteers who were being trained to gather relevant facts and to speak up for children in the courtroom came to be known as Court Appointed Special Advocates (CASA) volunteers.

-- 70,919 volunteers donating more than six million hours
+- More than 76,000 volunteers donating more than six million hours

 Indiana law requires the appointment of either a guardian ad litem (GAL) or a trained court appointed special advocate (CASA) in all Child in Need of Services, or “CHINS” cases, which are abuse and neglect cases.
 In Indiana, the GAL or CASA volunteers are fully empowered to advocate for the children; they have full–party status in child welfare cases, which means they have the right to attend hearings, present information to the court, obtain relevant records, and make recommendations and requests to the court on behalf of the child.